-Kelly / Warner handles all manners of business law issues, including trade libel and business defamation.
+Kelly / Warner handles all manners of business law legalities, including trade libel and business defamation.
 If you need an attorney to review documents, we can.
 Need startup legal counsel?
-We’ve got the answers.
-Are you interested in pursuing a lawsuit?
-We go the extra mile — which is why we win.
+We’ve got answers.

 California rung in 2015 with a slew of new online privacy laws.
 If you run a commercial website – or otherwise collect personal data about users – there’s a good chance you’re beholden to California’s online privacy laws.

 But why?
 You don’t operate out of California, right?